 After you’ve checked in, the receptionist always hands your key over to the bell boy who guides you to the lift and up to your room.
 He switches on the air con, turns on the TV and opens and shuts the refrigerator door.
 I always get the feeling he thinks I’m a complete and utter fool.
-He then stands motionless and looks at the fool.
-After comes the moment I really don’t like.
+He then stands motionless and looks at the clown.
+After, comes the moment I don’t like.

-Now being a little more serious I realize bell boys do need tips to bolster their low salaries but I’d really like them to give me a chance to take up or refuse the offer.
-Carrying a sports bag with hardly anything in it is hardly playing the game and come check out time the following morning it starts all over again.
+Now being a little more serious, I realize bell boys do need tips to bolster their low salaries, but I’d like them to give me a chance to take up or refuse the offer.
+Carrying a sports bag with hardly anything in it is barely playing the game and come check out time the following morning, it starts all over again.

-When packing my bags to leave I make it a regular rule to leave 50 baht (100 baht for a longer stay) for the room maid, though I do wonder which member of staff gets to it first and by that I don’t mean the bell boy.
+When packing my bags to leave I make it a regular rule to leave 50 baht (100 baht for a more extended stay) for the room maid, though I do wonder which member of staff gets to it first and by that, I don’t mean the bell boy.

-Eating out at the numerous restaurants that every Thai resort and major city has is a completely different matter.
-I believe in these type of places tipping is a way of showing your appreciation for the effort put into preparing and serving your meal and any drinks you may consume.
+Eating out at the numerous restaurants that every Thai resort and big city has is an entirely different matter.
+I believe in these type of places; tipping is a way of showing your appreciation for the effort put into preparing and serving your meal and any drinks you may consume.

 I set myself a minimum 10% service charge.
-If a restaurant bill amounts to 800 baht then assuming myself and everyone else in my company is contented with the service provided I’ll happily leave 80 baht as a tip.
+If a restaurant bill amounts to 800 baht then assuming myself and everyone else in my company is happy with the service provided I’ll leave 80 baht as a tip.

-If the meal has been eaten at one of the smaller type cafes and only prices around the 100 baht or less mark then I’ll normally leave a 20 baht tip and not anything smaller.
+If the meal is at one of the smaller type cafes and only prices around the 100 baht or less mark, then I’ll typically leave a 20 baht tip and not anything lower.
 The street vendors are the ones to lose out with me as I very rarely leave a tip unless I’ve sat down at a table place and eaten.

 Tipping in the beer bars is a place where peoples generosity increases as the night wears on.
-Sometimes I have a tendency to flit from bar to bar only having the one drink in each.
+Sometimes I tend to flit from bar to bar only having the one drink in each.
 Settling the bar bill with a 20 baht tip which is the minimum I like to leave makes the one beer rather expensive.
-I have tried walking away with just a 5 baht coin left on the table but I tend to find my walk shapes to one of a sheepish appearance.
+I have tried walking away with just a 5 baht coin left on the table, but I tend to find my walk shapes to one of a sheepish appearance.
 It’s a 5 baht habit I really should try and get into.

-There is a huge difference in being on holiday as to living in a country as an ex pat where coming across the tipping sector can be a daily occurrence.
-Thai people are not big tippers as a rule of thumb (sweetener is a better word) and the tourist industry is the area where tourist and ex pat activities do intersect, but for the retired or working ex pat adopting a more Thai like tipping mindset is probably with time almost second nature.
+There is a vast difference in being on holiday as to living in a country as an expat where coming across the tipping sector can be a daily occurrence.
+As a rule of thumb, Thai people are not big tippers (sweetener is a better word), and the tourist industry is an area where tourist and expat activities do intersect.; however, a retired or working expat probably adopts a Thai tipping nature as they become more settled into their new way of life.